aloelabs/aloe-ii-liquidator/README.md

 Liquidates undercollateralized Aloe II Borrower accounts using UniswapV3 flash swaps as a source of capital.

+## Disclaimer
+This is experimental software and is provided on an "as is" and "as available" basis.
+We do not provide any warranties and will not be liable for any loss incurred through any use of this codebase.

 # Usage
 ## Setup
 Before running, be sure to create a `.env` file in the `app/` directory that contains the fields specified by the `.env.template`.